G-Research/fasttrackml/benchmarks/README.md

 ### Benchmarking Performance <a name="benchmarking-performance"></a>

-FastTrack ML benchmark suite allows you to test the performance of the FastTrack ML project and compare it to MLFlow through the REST API.
+FastTrackML benchmark suite allows you to test the performance of the FastTrackML project and compare it to MLFlow through the REST API.
 We do this by orchestrating 4 containers to to be tested:
-- FastTrack ML with sqlite
+- FastTrackML with sqlite
-- FastTrack ML with postgres
+- FastTrackML with postgres
 - MLflow with sqlite
 - MLflow with postgres